What is a good credit score?

 5. Vermont: 693.4

 Vermont borrowers have achieved a rare victory in the war against Credit Scores.
-With fewer residents facing delinquent debts, it's easier for them to keep credit scores healthy and well within prime range of an excellent rating.
+With fewer residents facing delinquent debts, it's easier for them to keep credit scores healthy within the prime range of an excellent rating.

 - Fewer Vermont citizens are struggling with past due or otherwise bad debt on their reporting leading up until now; 28% less than what was seen five years ago when there were nearly 50%.